igvteam/igv-docs/igv-docs/docs/igv.js/IGVBrowserObject.md

 });
 ```

+!!! tip " "
     The global singleton instance "igv.browser" is no longer created by the createBrowser function.
 If needed, this object can be created as follows:

 ```
     igv.createBrowser(div, options)